Classification of Prepositions in English

 These types of prepositions are often detached in questions, relative clauses, and passive voice constructions, particularly in informal contexts.

-• To – I love the city they moved to.
+- I love the city they moved to last year.

-• In – This is the house they live in.
+- This is the house they lived in when they were younger.

 Participle Prepositions